Monkestation/monke-wiki/jobs/antagonists/antagonist-guidance.md

 **Florida Man** does what Florida Man does.
 What is that?
 Nobody really knows.

 **Paradox Clones** are simply just in the wrong place at the wrong time.
-We don't know if they are all explicitly wanting
+We don't know if they are all explicitly wanting to kill who they are... or aren't... yeah, don't try to think about it too hard.

+**Ashwalkers**, you get to have some special guidance here on this page.
+Considering that depending on the events of a given round, you may either be friendly with the station or outright at war with them, you really should be starting at a distrustful level with the station goers.
+You **must** defend your tendril.
+If you do not do this, you will face consequences of the dark gods of Lavaland.

 **Prisoners** are not antagonists on their own.
 If you don't have another kind of antagonist, you will require significantly more escalation before you can get violent.
 Remember: you're lower than scum and the AI can ignore you unless you are actively dying.